 After reading my original blog post on The Mountain, my friend Thomas recommended Celeste, a platformer game.
 Shortly after, my friend Demi let me play it on her Nintendo Switch.

 This blog post is going to discuss the application of the mental model of The Mountain based on my personal introspection of my own journey through Celeste.

 Celeste was overall one of the most fascinating games I’ve ever played.
 It begins with Madeline, our protagonist, at the foot of Celeste Mountain, bracing herself as she readies to climb.
-Right out of the bat, it demonstrated an excellent show-not-tell user experience in teaching the player how to use different mechanics of the game.
+Right out of the bat, it demonstrated an excellent case of show-not-tell.
+The user experience for teaching the player how to play is excellent.

 As I started to learn the different mechanics of how the game worked, I slowly progressed and learned about the backstory- different characters warning me of the dangers of Celeste, while learning the game mechanics of dashing and the different ways of how Madeline could accidentally die.

 To be honest, the first few parts of the game was pretty easy.
 This is pretty standard.
 In game design, especially for strategy games, you want your players to be in a state of Flow.
 This is the state wherein the Challenge posed is just enough such that your players have just enough (or barely enough) Skill to overcome it.

 As I learned to play the game and progressing through it, I found myself hooked into the cycle of being in Flow.
 The game grew increasingly (and non-linearly) difficult, and I was experiencing anxiety from how challenging it was.